-Noozhawk is using Storify, a new social-media blogging platform, to curate a timeline of your Fourth of July posts from Facebook, Flickr, Twitter, YouTube and a handful of other Web sites.
+Noozhawk will be using Storify, a new social-media blogging platform, to curate a timeline of your Fourth of July posts from Facebook, Flickr, Twitter, YouTube and a handful of other Web sites.
 To join the conversation and help tell the story, use the #J4nooz hashtag on Twitter.
-Scroll down this page to read more.

 Noozhawk photographers Garrett Geyer and Nick St.Oegger will be putting together a slideshow and we would like to include your pictures, too.
 Email photos to firstname.lastname@example.org.